 - Perky Goth: Britta's magician assistant persona.

-- Power Walk: The study group do this down a hallway after they rescued the real Dean from the basement.
+- Power Walk: The study group does this down a hallway after they rescued the real Dean from the basement.
 It was a bit premature.

 - Propaganda Machine: Chang's posters and TV ads.